-Human Development Cash Transfer Program Impact Evaluation - Baseline Survey 2017
+Human Development Cash Transfer - Behavioral Work - Impact Evaluation 2016-2018

 Producers and sponsors

-For the Malagasy Adaptation of the Malawi Developmental Assessment Tool (MDAT), 3366 households were eligible (have at least one eligible child) and surveyed using MDAT.
-The endline will be the full 8222 households, but the baseline enabled us do basic randomization checks and provides some information on the vulnerable population for the government before the 3-year experiment ends.
+4,485 households were sampled for the baseline survey.
+For the MDAT, 3,366 households were eligible (have at least one eligible child) and surveyed using MDAT.
+The endline will be the full 8,222 households, but the baseline enabled us do basic randomization checks and provides some information on the vulnerable population for the government before the 3-year experiment ends.
 Given these constraints, our approach to baseline sampling was as follows:

 2. For pure control, randomly sampled 65 villages total.
 This meant sampling 5 villages from each of the 13 control communes, with 9-10 people from each village.
 This is because cash is evaluated at the commune level – there are 110 control villages, and we did not necessarily need to go into all of them.
 Since there are 13 control communes, we needed to sample from about 5 villages from each commune, with 9-10 people from each village.
 That is roughly 600 people from 65 total villages.
 Other important notes are that four of the 13 control communes had only five eligible villages.
 One of the communes only had three villages, so five villages per commune was the only realistic sampling ceiling.

 3. We randomly selected 3,000 eligible households and only did the MDAT (the early childhood cognitive development measure instrument) for households that had children ages 2-6.
 That said, once we had the household list for the baseline, we could pre-select with which of the children in a given household we could conduct the MDAT.

 For absentee respondents/refusals/not found, field enumerators had a backup list of randomly selected households from which could replace the absentee household.
 Field followed order of the randomly generated backup list systematically to prevent the introduction of any bias into the sampling process.